 Fly fishing is an angling method in which an artificial "fly" is used to catch fish and can be some of the most fun you have ever had.
 The fly is cast using a fly rod, reel, and specialized weighted line.
-Casting a fly requires casting techniques significantly different from other forms of casting and just like with anything that requires technique, instruction can and almost always does make difference in those who say they have tried the sport to those who love it and in turn make it a part of their life.
-Fly fishermen use hand tied flies that resemble natural invertebrates, baitfish, other food organisms, to provoke the fish to strike (bite at the fly).
+Casting a fly requires casting techniques significantly different from other forms of casting and just like with anything that requires technique, instruction can and almost always does make a big difference in those who say they have tried the sport to those who love it and in turn make it a part of their life.
+This is nota sport you will do once.
+You will learn more every time you put a fly rod in your hands and succeed only if you keep practicing, progressing, and actually fishing!
+Fly fishermen use hand tied flies that resemble natural invertebrates, baitfish, other food sources, to provoke the fish to strike (bite at the fly).

 Fly fishing can be done in fresh or salt water.
 If there are fish swimming in it, you can fly fish it (examples in slideshow below).
 North Americans usually distinguish freshwater fishing between cold-water species (trout, salmon, steelhead) and warm-water species, notably bass although I have not encountered a species of fish that has refused a fly.
 Techniques for fly fishing differ with habitat (lakes and ponds, small streams, large rivers, bays and estuaries, and open ocean.)